derek-cassady/US-county-dashboard/README.md

 Once this is complete, the dashboard is responsive with minimal lag.
 When finished, CTRL + C in the terminal to end.

+Some systems may encounter errors while excel files are being created, or read in.
+These are system intensive steps and errors can occur during read or write cycles, if you would like clean copies of the excel files to run the app only, please let me know.

 ## Important Libraries
 [requests](https://requests.readthedocs.io/en/latest/)<br>